 Hi.
 I'm Amanda Buck, a freelance visual communication designer and letterpress artist from Ohio.
-I'm currently living and working in Chicago, Illinois.
+I'm currently living and working in Baltimore, Maryland.

 My next adventure: Pursuit of an MFA in Graphic Design from Maryland Institute College of Art.

 - Senior Designer at Obama for America

 - Independent Freelance Designer for clients including The Atlantic, The Wall Street Journal, GOOD, and Brute Labs